patrickfuchs/buildH/docs/CHARMM36_POPC_validation/validation.md

-# Validation of buildH on a CHARMM36 POPC trajectory
+# Validation of buildH

 **buildH** reconstructs hydrogens from a united-atom trajectory and calculates the order parameter on each reconstructed C-H bond.
-To validate **buildH**, we took an all-atom trajectory (generated with the CHARMM36 force field), removed the hydrogens and reconstructed them with **buildH**.
+To validate **buildH**, we took an all-atom POPC trajectory generated with the CHARMM36 force field.
+First, we removed the hydrogens and reconstructed them with **buildH**.
 Then we compared the H reconstruction and the order parameter values calculated with **buildH** to the real ones from the all-atom trajectory.
 The output of **buildH** was also compared to two  scripts made by Josef Melcr and Angel Pineiro.

 Here is a [report](report_buildH.pdf) made in August 2019 describing this validation.